felipesllopes/App-UniversoRickEMorty/README.md

 ### Description

-App with API consumption from the Rick and Morty cartoon, with more than 800 characters.
+Rick and Morty cartoon app, with more than 800 characters.

 <br/>